Cinthya Peraza

-Cinthya Peraza Fernández (born 5 June 1993) is a Mexican footballer who plays for Santos Laguna in Liga MX Femenil.
+Cinthya Peraza Fernández (born 5 June 1993) is a Mexican footballer who plays for Deportivo Toluca F.C. in Liga MX Femenil.

 Early career

 In 2017, Peraza represented Mexico at the 2017 Homeless World Cup in Oslo, scoring 15 goals as Mexico won the women's tournament.

 Club career

 Santos Laguna

 In December 2018, Peraza signed with Liga MX Femenil side Santos Laguna.

 International career

 On 23 October 2021, Peraza made her debut for the Mexico national team in a 6–1 victory over Argentina at Estadio Gregorio "Tepa" Gómez.